 - Retirement planning

-- Tax preparation and strategies
+- Tax preparation and guidance

 Perhaps the biggest benefit of a full-service firm is the chance to have someone knowledgeable guide you through the process.
-It's almost certain that the fees will cut into your returns, you may be better off in the long run because a good broker can hold your hand through turbulent markets, helping you to avoid mistakes such as selling at market bottoms or buying during speculative bubbles.
+It's almost certain that the fees will cut into your returns.
+But you may be better off in the long run because a good broker can guide you through turbulent markets.
+They can help you avoid mistakes like selling at market bottoms or buying during speculative bubbles.

-An Alternative to Full-Service Brokerage Firms
+An Alternative to a Full-Service Firm

-It's called a direct stock purchase plan or a dividend reinvestment plan.
-Basically, these low-cost plans allow you to buy shares directly from a company, paying only $1 or $2 in commissions through optional cash payments or regular, recurring withdrawals from a checking or savings account.
+They're low-cost plans that allow you to buy shares straight from a company, paying only $1 or $2 in commissions through optional cash payments or regular, recurring withdrawals from a checking or savings account.
 You should receive a statement each quarter showing the reinvested dividends, as well as purchases, sales, stock splits, or other factors that caused changes to your account.